 Italy — A Feast for the Senses

 I sit at a bar and stare at selfie sticks attached to Japanese tourists.
-Women at the counter chat in Italian.
-I can navigate the native tongue if my stomache or bladder is involved, but at the moment I have no idea what they are saying.
-And it doesn’t matter.
-I love to hear folks speak in Italian … the pronunciation of every single letter … the tempo and cadence, the subtle passion behind every single word.
-Maybe it resonates because Italian sounds a lot like Spanish, which itself is not lacking for passion.
+Women behind me chat in Italian, but I have no idea what they are saying.
+I can navigate their native tongue if my stomach or bladder is involved, but that’s about it.
+And that’s OK.
+I love to hear them speak in Italian … the pronunciation of every single letter … the tempo and cadence, the subtle passion behind every single word.
+Maybe it resonates because Italian can sound like Spanish, which itself is not lacking for passion.
 Spanish was my first language until I started school at age 4, so its resonance must be deep.
-The background music changes and a new song comes on.
-An obscure soul song from the 1977.
-“Let’s Clean Up The Ghetto” by The Philadelphia International All-Stars.
-This experience is very international.
+I also love to hear Italians speak in English.
+I read on the internet that Italian is spoken exactly as it is written.
+Every vowel in Italian gets equal treatment, so naturally it must be so in English.

-I mention that I live in New York where The Verazzano Bridge is located.
-“It’s an amazing-a story!” he says with pride, as if Giovanni was a distant relation.
+That “a” at the end of “tart” is a cross between eh, uh and ah.
+English words that end in hard consonants appear to be a challenge for Italians.
+Some native Spanish speakers have a similar issue with, and do the same thing to, English words that begin with the letter “s.”
+I mention to the cutie that I live in New York where the Verazzano Bridge is located.
+“It’s an amazing-a story!” he says with pride, as if Giovanni was a distant relative.
 Maybe he was.

 To view my photos from this trip, click here.